Broadcasting and Journalism Major in Pennsylvania

 State-of-the-art facilities

-Another distinct resource for our broadcasting and journalism students includes using our 1,740 square-foot media lab facility in Hostetter Chapel.
-The space includes studio cameras, news set, studio lights and a corner-placed, endless floor green screen (as well as several portable green screens).
+- Another distinct resource for our broadcasting and journalism students includes using our 1,740 square-foot production studio in Hostetter Chapel.
+Home to YBTV (Yellow Breeches Television) programming, the space includes studio cameras, news set, studio lights and a corner-placed, endless floor green screen (as well as several portable green screens).
 It also features a control room, where you can control and edit a live broadcast taking place in the adjacent studio.
 Computer stations and monitors allow you to control the audio, switcher, graphics, teleprompter and color correction.

 Faith integration